PiotrRut/Explore-London/README.md

 The idea here is simple - the app uses a static set of information about several tourist attractions in London, all fed to it from the `locations.json` file.
 This data is then passed over to a list and location detail view respectively, with the latter being the main view user land on to view information about a given landmark.
 The information is rendered in a nice looking design, which looks very iOS-like.
 Each location view also has a "Directions" button which redirects the user to the Apple Maps app.

+There is also a map view where users can see all locations displayed on a map.

 There will be more functions, screens and nice things coming as I explore SwiftUI and learn more!

 ## Build instructions